 the opening ceremony for the park was held.
 He actually died in the park, we

 learn, and the neighborhood women feel he did not receive his proper due.
 The Deputy mayor tries to disabuse them of their notions; the Citizen's Section does not build parks; that is the Parks Department's job.

-death in ther park may have been his silent protest.
-The Deputy Mayor counters
+death in their park may have been his silent protest, the Deputy Mayor counters

 that this is not possible; the autopsy revealed that the cause of death was